 - The course grade must be a “B-” or higher;

-Coursework taken outside of Northeastern: Graduate transfer credits can be earned either before admission to the student’s program or after admission to the program, provided that the total number of transfer credits (regardless of when they were earned) does not exceed 9 hours.
+Coursework taken outside of Northeastern: Graduate transfer credits can be earned either before admission to the student’s program or after admission to the program, provided that the total number of transfer credits (regardless of when they were earned) does not exceed 9 hours, unless approved specially as part of a formal university agreement.
+Formal university agreements allowing external transfer credits that would exceed 50% of the course credit requirements for any graduate program must be reviewed and approved via normal governance process.
 All transfer credits earned after the student has been admitted to his/her program must be approved by the advisor, program advisor, and the Dean of the College of Graduate Studies and Research prior to enrollment at the other institution.

 Thesis credit is graded each term a student is engaged in thesis work using grades of High Pass (HP), Pass (P), or No Pass (NP).
 Only HP and P grades are satisfactory and count for credit toward the degree.
 At most, six credits of thesis hours may be counted toward fulfilling degree requirements that include a thesis option.